Student-Initiated Action Advising via Advice Novelty: Experimental Setup

 The student agent's RL algorithm is set to be DQN, including the prominent extensions of double Q-learning, dueling networks, and NoisyNets exploration strategy.
 The neural network structure is comprised of a single convolutional layer consisting $16$ $3 \times 3$ filters with a stride of $1$, followed by a fully connected noisy layer with $128$ hidden units.
-The hyperparameters of DQN are tuned separately for each environment prior to the experiments, and can be seen in Table \ref{table:hyperparameters}.
+The RND module employs a similar neural network structure with a single convolutional layer consisting $16$ $3 \times 3$ filters with a stride of $1$, followed by a regular fully connected layer with $128$ hidden units and $6$ output units (set arbitrarily).
+These networks do not share any weights or sample batches used during the training.
+The hyperparameters of DQN and RND are tuned for each environment prior to the experiments (can be seen in Table \ref{table:hyperparameters}) and the discount factor is set as $0.99$ in all experiments.

 As described in the problem setup, there needs to be a teacher for the student agent to be able to get advice from.
 In GridWorld, we set our teacher policy as following the shortest path from the current position to the goal tile.
 In MinAtar, we generated competent teachers by training separate DQN agents for each of the games for $3$M steps, who achieve final evaluation scores (as defined later on) of $29.28$, $81.15$, $5.77$, $146.64$, $146.06$ in Asterix, Breakout, Freeway, Seaquest, Space Invaders, respectively.
-The teachers are made to employ $\epsilon$-greedy exploration instead of NoisyNets, to have them as dissimilar as possible from the student in order to eliminate any possible advantages that may arise in knowledge exchange process due to them being identical.
+The teachers are made to employ $\epsilon$-greedy exploration instead of NoisyNets, to have them as dissimilar as possible from the student in order to eliminate any possible advantages that may arise in the knowledge exchange process due to them being identical.